-Several readers have sent e-mail to me lately with questions and problems related to the liquid chromatographic separation
+Several readers have sent emails to me lately with questions and problems related to the liquid chromatographic separation

 of proteins, peptides, and other large molecules, so I've combined their questions into a discussion of some of the problems

 related to such separations.
-I'll use proteins as the model compounds, although the general behavior of large molecules is
+I'll use proteins as the model compounds, although the general behaviour of large molecules is

 similar.
 Reversed-phase liquid chromatography (LC) is the most popular separation technique for these molecules, and will

-be the focus of this month's "LC Troubleshooting" installment.
+be the focus of this month's "LC Troubleshooting" instalment.
 Reversed-phase LC, of course, is a denaturing technique, so

 it is good for analysis, but not for purification or recovery of intact molecules.
-For example, if you desire to separate
+For example, if you want to separate an

-an enzyme from other compounds and then collect it for other uses, you'll want to preserve the activity of the enzyme.
-This
+enzyme from other compounds and then collect it for other uses, you'll want to preserve the activity of the enzyme.
+This means

-means that the mobile phase must be sufficiently gentle to avoid denaturing the protein.
+that the mobile phase must be sufficiently gentle that it does not denature the protein.
 Some techniques to accomplish this

 include ion exchange, gel permeation chromatography (GPC), hydrophobic interaction chromatography (HIC), and affinity chromatography,

-each of which uses a nondenaturing aqueous mobile phase.
+each of which use a nondenaturing aqueous mobile phase.
 Reversed-phase mobile phases for protein separations usually include

 acetonitrile, which will irreversibly denature the proteins.